GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ### Tab Navigation
 In order to use Tab navigation, we need to use two widgets-- TabBar and TabBarView.
-A TabBar Widget is used to create a TabBar and Tab widgets are passed as children to the TabBar widget as shown bellow :
+A TabBar Widget is used to create a TabBar and Tab widgets are passed as children to the TabBar widget as shown below :
 ```dart
 TabController controller=new TabController(length: 3, vsync: this);
 bottomNavigationBar: new Material (